BarbyKelly/project-5/README.md

 - Drawings and Photos have same words, for searching specific items, need to ensure unique names?

 - When clicking on "All drawings, All Photos or All Latest", nothing is displayed.
-Only "All Items" works.
+Only "All Items"link works.

+-

 ### Known Bugs